 “How kind the Lord is!” she exclaimed.
 “He has taken away my disgrace of having no children.”

-Elizabeth had thought she was the most blessed person in the world but all that had changed when her relative Mary came to visit.
+Elizabeth had thought she was the most blessed person in the world until her relative Mary came to visit.
 As Mary entered the house, ‘Elizabeth’s child leaped within her, and Elizabeth was filled with the Holy Spirit.’

 Elizabeth experienced a complete turnaround from the depths of despair to ecstatic excitement.

 Is there someone who you know who is really struggling?
-If so, then pray for them and as you do so, why not take time to consider if there is anything you can do to bless and to help them.
+If so, then pray for them and as you do so, please consider if there is anything you can do to bless and to help them.

 This is the fourth in a series of short thoughts for advent to help us to consider the events surrounding the birth of Jesus as we prepare ourselves for Christmas.

-I am hoping to publish one each day in December leading up to Christmas day, so check back tomorrow as we explore how God is at work in ordinary everyday lives.
+There is one for each day in December leading up to Christmas day, so check back tomorrow as we explore how God is at work in ordinary everyday lives.